benschwarz/currency.io/README.md

 Targeting only modern (mobile) browsers means solid base64 support.
 So, the majority of images have been base64 encoded and inlined to cut down on requests (see `/public/stylesheets/images.css` & `/public/stylesheets/images-x2.css`).
 One may note that we used media queries to target older devices with `images.css` and iPhone 4 (retina display) with `images-x2.css`—This saved older devices from downloading high(er) resolution images needlessly.

 ### The app
 The app itself is running on Sinatra.
 It doesn't do anything fancy, it's just there to query and parse current currency rates from Yahoo.
-If you haven't used Sinatra before, you can find all the markup within the `/views` folder, with each chunk of markup wrapped by `layout.erb`.

 Currencies are pulled over HTTP from Yahoo's Finance services, the interesting aspect of this is that we [used YQL](http://developer.yahoo.com/yql/console/?q=show%20tables&env=store://datatables.org/alltableswithkeys#h=select%20*%20from%20yahoo.finance.xchange%20where%20pair%20in%20%28%27USD%27%2C%20%27AUD%27%29) to do so.

 ### Other notes